Kansas City Age Discrimination Attorney

 Overview of Missouri Age Discrimination Law

 Age discrimination is against state and federal laws.
-If an employer has acted in a manner that causes discrimination based on age, they are in violation of the Missouri Human Rights Act and the federal Age Discrimination and Employment Act.
+If an employer has acted in a manner that causes discrimination based on age, they are in violation of the Missouri Human Rights Act and the federal Age Discrimination in Employment Act.
 They are also in violation of the regulations of the Equal Opportunity Employment guidelines.
 In some cases, the actions may even violate Civil Rights.

 If you believe that you have been discriminated against by an employer that you currently work for or have been overlooked for a job due to your age, you need to act quickly.
 Most of the regulations concerning age discrimination have a very short time frame where you can legally make a claim against the employer.